bernicecheung/message_automation/README.md

 Enter the participant ID, then press the "Delete messages" button.

-This endpoint deletes messsages from the current day, going forward, so participants who leave the study are not receiving unwanted texts.
+This endpoint deletes messages from the current day, going forward, so participants who leave the study are not receiving unwanted texts.

 ### /count/\<participant_id\>